coenm/Z85e/README.md

 The alpha releases can be found using this [MyGet feed](https://www.myget.org/F/coenm/api/v3/index.json).
 Beta and final releases will be located at NuGet.

-# Z85e
-Originally, Z85 only encodes blocks of 4 bytes.
-To allow blocks of all lengths this library introduces Z85e (extended).

-## Goals
-- Z85e uses the same output characters as Z85;
-- Z85e encodes an input byte array (with a length multiple of 4) exactly the same as Z85;
-- Z85e decodes an input string (with a length multiple of 5) exactly the same as Z85;
-- Z85e should be as fast and cheap as possible.
-Yes, this is rather vague.
-Lets compare it with a base64 encoding decoding.

 ## API